temez26/PHP-alkowebsite/README.md

 This repository contains a PHP-based web application that showcases Alko’s product catalog.
 Users can browse and filter products by type, country of manufacture, and more.

-## Overview ℹ️
+## Overview 📌 ℹ️

-The app fetches data from Alko’s servers as an XLSX file, converts it into a daily updated CSV file, and uses this CSV file to display the product table on the webpage. the webpage contains 25 rows perpage and 10 columns.
+The app fetches data from Alko’s servers as an XLSX file, converts it into a daily updated CSV file, and uses this CSV file to display the product table on the webpage. the webpage contains 25 rows per page and 10 columns.

 ### Project Structure 📂